Defining Global Objects¶

 and <object name>32.png

-and place them beside the file where you declared the object.
+, and place them in the same directory as the file where you declared the object.

 Global Object vs Page Object¶